tomopy/tomopy/README.md

 Make sure you have [Python 2.6](http://www.python.org/download/releases/2.6/ "tsss...") or [2.7](http://www.python.org/download/releases/2.7/ "tsss...") and the above dependencies installed in your system.

-Then, set the following environment variables in the shell like (C-shell assumed):
+Then, permanently set the following environment variables in the shell like (C-shell assumed):
 - ``setenv LD_LIBRARY_PATH <my-boost-lib-dir>:<my-fftw-lib-dir>``
 - ``setenv C_INCLUDE_PATH <my-boost-include-dir>:<my-fftw-include-dir>``